OtherChocoman/backend-coding-challenge/README.md

 ### How to run end to end tests
  - Start api using dotnet run
  - run `dotnet test .\BackendChallenge.EndToEnd\BackendChallenge.EndToEnd.csproj`
+ - You can modify the api endpoint in the appsettings.json file

 ## Requirements